-As ALA defines it, information literacy is a set of abilities requiring individuals to “recognize when information is needed and have the ability to locate, evaluate, and use effectively the needed information.”
-To be information literate, then, one needs skills not only in research but in critical thinking.
+Information literacy is a set of abilities requiring individuals to “recognize when information is needed and have the ability to locate, evaluate, and use effectively the needed information.”
+(American Library Association.
+Presidential Committee on Information Literacy. https://www.ala.org/acrl/publications/whitepapers/presidential) To be information literate, then, one needs skills not only in research but in critical thinking.

-- The Association of College & Research Libraries (ACRL) has taken the lead in developing information literacy resources; chief among these is the Framework for Information Literacy in Higher Education: https://acrl.ala.org/framework/
+- The Association of College & Research Libraries (ACRL) has taken the lead in developing information literacy resources; chief among these is the Framework for Information Literacy in Higher Education.

-- Being information literate includes the ability to distinguish fact from fiction—an essential skill given the proliferation of fake news.
-Libraries are positioned to help patrons gain information literacy skills, including how to identify fake news sources and stories.
-ALA’s Public Programs Office has compiled a collection of resources to guide libraries in their efforts and is launching Media Literacy @ Your Library, a one-year pilot program “that will train public library professionals to teach their adult patrons to be better informed news consumers.”
+- Being information literate includes the ability to distinguish fact from fiction—an essential skill given the proliferation of misinformation and disinformation.
+ALA’s Public Programs Office has compiled a collection of resources to help libraries deliver programming about fake news.